 There is no cost associated with proclaiming or reaffirming a Local Emergency.
 Maintaining a local emergency allows the County to continue to be eligible for California Disaster Assistance Act funding and the associated Local Assistance for Tree Mortality grant.
-Tree removal projects are included in the Proposed Fiscal Year 2018/19 budget, and modifications to project financing will continue to be brought to the Board for approval prior to implementation.
-LINKAGE TO THE COUNTY OF TULARE STRATEGIC BUSINESS PLAN: The County's five-year strategic plan includes the Safety and Security initiative, with a directive to plan and provide coordinated emergency preparedness, response, and recovery and mitigation capabilities for both natural and man-made disasters.
+Specific tree removal projects and associated fiscal impacts will continue to be brought to the Board separately for the Board's consideration.

+LINKAGE TO THE COUNTY OF TULARE STRATEGIC BUSINESS PLAN:

+The County's five-year strategic plan includes the Safety and Security initiative, with a directive to plan and provide coordinated emergency preparedness, response, and recovery and mitigation capabilities for both natural and man-made disasters.
 Continuing the local emergency allows the County to continue to receive funding necessary to mitigate the threat to public safety.

+SUBJECT:

-SUBJECT:Reaffirm Resolution No.2015-0850, adopted October 6, 2015.DATE:January 8, 2019 ADMINISTRATIVE SIGN-OFF:
+Reaffirm Resolution No.2015-0850, adopted October 6, 2015.

+DATE: